Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 4. Adjustments: Minor tweaks may be needed for the perfect fit.

-It may take a few weeks to adjust to the snap in your new dentures, but with time, they’ll feel like a natural part of your smile.
+It may take a few weeks to adjust to your new dentures, but with time, they’ll feel like a natural part of your smile.

 Conclusion